Eco Tips: Swopping to a plant based diet

 • I prefer to spend money on doing rather than having: going to a cafe for a coffee and a cake rather than buying a magazine, going to the theatre rather than buying clothes, buying membership for a nature reserve (eg The Wetlands Centre) rather than cosmetics.

-Eco Tips: living sustainably and travel
+Living sustainably and travel

 What does sustainability look like in daily life?
 I thought I would share our (me and my husband) experiences.

 The single biggest issue that affects the sustainability of travel is the use of fossil fuels.
 Fossil fuels are used directly in the form of petrol and diesel to fuel cars, motor bikes, farm vehicles, lorries … as aviation fuel for planes, diesel for trains where there is no overhead or third rail electrical current, the low grade petrol or bunker fuel used for ships.
-In addition fossil fuels are used indirectly where electric powered transport uses electricity non renewable sources.
+In addition fossil fuels are used indirectly where electric powered transport uses electricity made from non renewable sources.
 World wide transport contributes around one-fifth of global carbon dioxide emissions. (https://ourworldindata.org/travel-carbon-footprint)

 Sustainable travel has to be that which minimises the use of fossil fuels.